viniciius14/GBL/napkin.md

     - Align comments between all fats
     - Align the style for the .S file
     - Find the original reason we were using .S files and not .asm/.s files

+Compilation:
+    - Review compiler flags
+        - Try to get more performance or smaller code or both out of the GBL